umangs94/Filler-RL/README.md

 # Filler

-I created this project to experiment with creating an AI to beat the game Filler.
+I created this project to experiment with creating an RL agent to beat the game Filler.
+More to come soon.